-Prerequisite: Knowledge in electromagnetic waves, transmission lines and circuit microwave circuits.
+Prerequisite : Knowledge in electromagnetic waves, transmission lines and circuit

-Objective : To make the students to have a clear knowledge about different concepts of principles.

-Outcome : Students will be aware of different microwave circuits' and their working
+- Objective : To make the students to have a clear knowledge about different concepts of microwave circuits. - Outcome : Students will be aware of different microwave circuits' and their working principles.

 Two port network characterization: Scattering matrix representation of microwave components - maximum power transfer theorem; Transmission lines: Need - quarter wave transformer - smith chart.